 Divij is a lawyer and researcher studying the intersections of technology, regulation and society, based in London and India.
 He is a Doctoral Researcher at University College London, supervised by Dr. Michael Veale.
 His research examines legal and political implications of platforms and information infrastructures.

-He is an Associate Lecturer in Internet Law and Policy at UCL, and has guest lectured at the National Law School of India University, Indian Institute of Science, SciencesPo Paris, Goldsmiths University and National Law University Delhi, among others.
-His research and writing have been featured in The Indian Express, The Financial Times, Caravan Magazine, Seminar, Forbes, The Wire, Wired Magazine, MIT Tech Review, and cited by the House of Lords and the Canadian Commission on Democratic Expression among others.
+He is a Graduate Lecturer in Internet Law and Policy at UCL, and has guest lectured at the National Law School of India University, Cambridge University, Indian Institute of Science, SciencesPo Paris, Goldsmiths University and National Law University Delhi, among others.
+His research and writing have been featured in Al Jazeera, The Indian Express, The Financial Times, Caravan Magazine, Seminar, Forbes, The Wire, Wired Magazine, MIT Tech Review, and cited by the House of Lords and the Canadian Commission on Democratic Expression among others.

 I am interested in collaborating with academics, activists and artists working at the intersections of technology, media, law and justice.
 I am caste-privileged and eager to use my position to assist minoritised researchers of technology in India with navigating academia and civil society.
 If you want to chat, please reach out at divij[dot]joshi[at]protonmail[dot]com.